Skip to content

 Both

 Med-Surg, Pharm, and advanced clinical content.
-Use Coursework Mode for exams, NCLEX® Mode for boards exposure.
+Practice from your class material for exams, NCLEX® practice for boards exposure.

 3. Final semester